Tech writers can code too

 The action for this pattern is the next statement, which tells awk to stop looking for more matching patterns for this line and move on to the next line.
 Notice that we put this pattern-action at the beginning of our script.
 We don’t want awk to process any other actions when NR is 1.

-$ gawk --csv -f datacenters.awk in.csv
+$ gawk --csv -f datacenters.awk input.csv

 - Catania